 Plans for a new Pattaya to Hua Hin ferry service have been revived by the current ruling military government and if all goes well this new service could be in operation by early 2016.
-The service will be operated by catamaran accommodating around 280 passengers at a time.
+The service will be operated by a catamaran accommodating around 280 passengers at a time.

 The Bangkok Post has reported journey times of around 3 hours while other sources have reported journey times as low as 1.5 hours.
 If 1.5 hours can be achieved then this would be great but it would have to be a speedy vessel to achieve a time as short as this.
-But even a 3 hour journey time offers a vast improvement over taking the bus.
+But even a 3 hour journey time offers a vast improvement than taking the bus.

 I really hope that this will come to fruition and be a success this time around as the service will be very convenient for those travelling between Pattaya and Hua Hin and if a journey time of 1.5 hours can be achieved then this will be great!!!